-- Provide a Pennsylvania driver's license or a Pennsylvania-issued identification card with current address to show proof of Pennsylvania residency.
+- Provide a state-issued driver's license or other identification with current address

-The Pennsylvania Safe Harbor Letter is available to parents, legal guardians, caregivers and spouses of a minor younger than 18 who suffers from one of the 17 serious medical conditions defined in the Medical Marijuana Act.
+The Pennsylvania Safe Harbor Letter conveys the state's approval for caregivers to possess and administer medical marijuana.
+It is available to parents, legal guardians, caregivers, and spouses of a minor younger than 18 who suffers from one of the medical conditions defined in the Medical Marijuana Act.

-- A completed electronic copy of a Pennsylvania background check.
-Any criminal record will be reviewed by the PDH prior to approval.
-Caregivers cannot have a drug-related conviction that occurred within the last five (5) years. (instructions)
+- A completed Pennsylvania background check (caregivers cannot have a drug-related conviction that occurred within the last five years)

 Pennsylvania does not offer reciprocating recognition of other states' medical marijuana programs.
 The medical marijuana program is only open to Pennsylvania residents.

-All growers and processors are required to contract with a PDH-approved laboratory to test medical cannabis they produce.
-The tests are taken first from harvested cannabis and then again after processing, but before the product has been sold.
+All growers and processors are required to contract with a DOH-approved laboratory to test medical cannabis they produce.
+Cannabis is tested after harvest and after processing.

 - Microbiological contaminants